aukeroorda/rascal-lsp-skeletons/README.md

 }
 ```

-and then add a function `BigIncrement` to the `src/main/java/com/mycompany/app/App.java` file:
+and then add a function `BigIncrement` to the same class:
 ```java
     public IInteger BigIncrement(IInteger rascal_value) {
         // Convert to Java value